George A. Wyman: Transcontinental crossing

 As the dirt trails and wagon tracks of the day were often impassable, Wyman rode the railroad tracks for over half of his journey.
 During the first part of his trip, he frequently slept in railroad company housing or at rooming houses located in division settlements (small municipalities founded by the railroad).
 His motorbike suffered several breakdowns along the way, requiring him to make improvised repairs until he could get to a larger town to obtain new parts.
 As he neared Aurora, Illinois, his engine's crankshaft snapped, and after pedaling his way to Chicago, Wyman was forced to wait there five days for a new crank to arrive by railway express.

 After leaving Illinois, Wyman traversed the states of Indiana, Ohio, and Pennsylvania before entering New York state.
 Outside of Albany his engine lost all power, and he was required to pedal his heavy motorbike the remaining 150 mi to New York City using a cycle path reserved for licensed cyclists.

 On July 6, 1903, Wyman arrived in New York City, completing his transcontinental crossing and becoming the first person to cross the North American continent aboard a motor vehicle.
 His journey took a total of 51 days to cover some 3800 mi.
 Afterwards, Wyman's motorbike was placed on display at the New York Motorcycle Club while Wyman recovered from his grueling journey.
 While in New York, Wyman was present for the inauguration of the very first nationwide motorcycle organization, the Federation of American Motorcyclists (FAM) at the Kings County Wheelmens' Club in Brooklyn; it was reported at the time that his hands were still in bandages from the trip.
 Wyman later returned to San Francisco by train.
 His California motorbike was put on display in San Francisco at Golden Gate Park for a special exhibition commemorating the trip.

 Later life

 Following his successful crossing of the United States, Wyman settled in San Francisco.
 He endorsed the Duck Roller Brake in promotional advertisements and worked as a chauffeur before becoming an automobile mechanic.
 He eventually married and had two sons.
 Wyman later moved to Eureka, California, continuing to work as an auto mechanic.
 He died November 15, 1959, at age 82 in San Joaquin County, California.
-He was cremated and his remains rest with that of his wife Nellie G. Wyman in Mountain View Cemetery, Oakland, CA, in the main mausoleum, Section 157, Niche 1, Tier 2.
+He was cremated and his remains rest with that of his wife Nellie G. Wyman in Mountain View Cemetery, Oakland, California, in the main mausoleum, Section 157, Niche 1, Tier 2.